ParthPratim/Attend-ID-POC/README.md

 **Please follow the below steps carefully as missing any one of these might end you up into unpredictable working of the system**

-In the browser type the following : *https://127.0.0.1:2018/* **Please note that the *https* is very important**.
+In the browser type the following : *https://127.0.0.1:2018/*

+**Please note that the *https* is very important**.
 On opening this URL you would get an error from the browser.
 This is very much exepcted.
 You need to click on *Add Exception* (on Firefox) ot *proceed anyway* (on Chrome).

 **Welcome to the AttendID Web Portal**

+# Step 4 - (Creating an user):
+On the web UI you can see three options, namely:
+* Create User
+* Create Organization
+* View Dashboard

+Let's focus on *Create User* :
+But before that open up the root directory of the project and open a terminal.
+We will not be clicking pictures.
+We need atleast 10 clear images with good lighting conditions for the Face Recognition Model to work.
+For this we have provided you with a tools named img_snap.